-U.S. cancer deaths in Black people decline; rate still higher than others
+Cancer deaths in Black people drop; still higher than others

 An earlier report from the American Cancer Society found the racial gap was narrowing, mostly because of a bigger decline in cigarette smoking among Black people.

-In the new study, based on an analysis of death certificates, deaths from most cancers dropped in Black men and women.
+In the new study, based on an analysis of death certificates, deaths from most cancers dropped in Black men and women .
 The biggest declines were in lung cancer among Black men and stomach cancer in Black women.
 Both are linked with declines in smoking, which contributes to many other cancers.

 Liver cancer deaths increased among older men and women; and uterine cancer death rates increased among women aged 35 to 70.
 Both cancers are strongly linked with obesity.